 After his victory over Python and the conquest of the lands of Delphi, Apollo overly proud for himself started mocking Eros, the god of love:

 “What are you doing with powerful weapons, naughty boy?”; “that equipment of yours are fitting my shoulders, which are able to give certain wounds to the wild animals, and to the enemies, which recently killed the swollen Python with countless arrows, the Python who was pressing down so many acres with his disease-bearing stomach!
 You will be content to provoke some loves by your fire, not to claim my honors.”

 Eros, insulted by Apollo’s words, decided to revenge the god by making him mad in love with the Nymph Daphne.
 Even though Apollo had his heart set on her, she refused to give in to him.
 Blinded by his passion, Apollo chased poor Daphne through the woods of mount Parnassus.
 Eventually, the god captured her but she desperately screamed for her father, Peneus, requesting her salvation.
 Immediately, her body got petrified and thin bark covered her skin.
 Her arms turned into branches and her hair transformed into the foliage.
 The god vowed to love her forever and after granting immortality to the laurel tree his love had turned into, he made a crown out of its leaves.
 The Bay laurel became his sacred tree and legend has it that these leaves never decay.

-Approximately a 2 hrs car-ride away from Athens city-center, a day trip to Delphi is ideal for a quick getaway from the city.
+Approximately a 2 hrs car-ride away from the Greek capital, a day trip to Delphi is ideal for a quick getaway and a must-visit destination when you visit Athens.
 Enjoy the majestic scenery of central Greece and explore the rich history of the site by wandering around the ruins of the oracle of Apollo, or by discovering some of our Greece tours.